 The incidence is approximately 3-4 per 100,000 per year .

 - Aortic dissection is the most common emergency affecting the aorta.

 - The male:female ratio varies - in one study, almost 70% of cases were in males.

 - It is most common between the ages of 50-70, being rare below the age of 40.

 - Aortic dissection is very rare in children but it has been reported in association with coarctation of the aorta.

-Approximately 50-75% of patients with dissection will have evidence of hypertension or a previous diagnosis.
+Approximately 50-75% of patients with dissection will have evidence of hypertension or a previous diagnosis .
 Other risk factors include smoking and raised cholesterol.
 The most common risk factor is hypertension.
-Other risk factors include pre-existing aortic diseases or aortic valve disease, family history of aortic diseases, history of cardiac surgery, cigarette smoking and direct blunt chest trauma and use of intravenous drugs (eg, cocaine and amfetamines).
+Other risk factors include pre-existing aortic diseases or aortic valve disease, family history of aortic diseases, history of cardiac surgery, cigarette smoking, direct blunt chest trauma and use of intravenous drugs (eg, cocaine and amfetamines) .

 The Stanford Classification in common use classifies the dissections into type A and type B: